 There’s likely no limit to the ways hackers can come up with to access user information.
 Many hackers use software to intercept those signals, at which point they can see everything on a fellow free Wi-Fi user’s screen.
 This hacking software, called “sniffer software,” looks at traffic traveling to and from a wireless router to extract important information.

-Another popular method used by hackers is to set up rogue Wi-Fi hotspots (rogue access point is a wireless access point that has been installed on a secure network without explicit authorization from a local network administrator, whether added by a well-meaning employee or by a malicious attacker.) in areas where large numbers of users are likely to be searching for a connection.
+Another popular method used by hackers is to set up rogue Wi-Fi hotspots (A rogue access point is a wireless access point that has been installed on a secure network without explicit authorization from a local network administrator, whether added by a well-meaning employee or by a malicious attacker.) in areas where large numbers of users are likely to be searching for a connection.
 These hotspots can use generic names like “free Wi-Fi” to cause trusting users to connect, at which point their personal information can be collected.

 What you can do